New England history lesson in a failed 2019 petition effort.

 The Barn is the last of the original six, “and now the structure, its cultural history — both local and in the context of the national history are understood,” proclaims Beckett.
 It was almost demolished in 2009 until a delay was granted by the Historic Review Committee.
 It has been used as a city garage most of the time since.

 “I feel the town has a responsibility to listen to the nearly 500 petitioners who recognize The Barn’s historical significance and support it productive, adaptive reuse,” she concluded.
-Beckett also believes the building should be placed on State Register of Historic Places.
+Beckett also believes the building should be placed on the State Register of Historic Places.
 The Friends of the Mead Park Carriage Barn launched their petition drive in 2010, according to the New Canaan Patch.

 “We’re talking to different organizations and researching public and private funding for the renovation.
 Whatever its future use would be, if preserved and restored it would remain a piece of New Canaan’s history and past and that’s worth saving,” noted activist Mimi Findlay.
 The small community has been home to several leading petroleum industry executives (learn more in Oil Executives in Connecticut).